Multiple GPU Support¶

 To run this pipeline on selected GPU we need to adjust the

-Now we can print the
+We can print the

 import matplotlib.gridspec as gridspec import matplotlib.pyplot as plt %matplotlib inline def show_images(image_batch): columns = 4 rows = (batch_size + 1) // (columns) fig = plt.figure(figsize = (32,(32 // columns) * rows)) gs = gridspec.GridSpec(rows, columns) for j in range(rows*columns): plt.subplot(gs[j]) plt.axis("off") plt.imshow(image_batch.at(j))

-# Create and build pipelines pipe_one = ShardedPipeline(batch_size, 1, device_id=0, shard_id=0, num_shards=2) pipe_one.build() pipe_two = ShardedPipeline(batch_size, 1, device_id=1, shard_id=1, num_shards=2) pipe_two.build() # Run pipelines images_one, labels_one = pipe_one.run() images_two, labels_two = pipe_two.run()
+# Create and build pipelines pipe_one = sharded_pipeline(device_id=0, shard_id=0, num_shards=2) pipe_one.build() pipe_two = sharded_pipeline(device_id=1, shard_id=1, num_shards=2) pipe_two.build() # Run pipelines images_one, labels_one = pipe_one.run() images_two, labels_two = pipe_two.run()

-In this simple tutorial we show how to run DALI pipelines on multiple GPUs using sharding.
-For more comprehensive examples within different frameworks please check out training scripts for ResNet50 for MXNet, PyTorch and TensorFlow.
-They are all prepared to work with multiple GPU systems.
+In this simple tutorial we show you how to run DALI pipelines on multiple GPUs by using sharding.
+For more comprehensive examples in different frameworks please refer to training scripts that are availible for ResNet50 for MXNet, PyTorch and TensorFlow.

 Note: These scripts work with multiple GPU systems.